 Robert (Bob) Delmar Walters (Deceased) January 7, 1937 Bethlehem, PA to May 7, 2014 VA.

-Mr. Walters, as part of Phase I, wrote the arrangements for the Chamber orchestral accompaniments included on a number of the hymns and songs.
-All the credits cited for Brass, Flute, and Strings on this recording were orchestrated and conducted by Mr. Walters.
+Mr. Walters, as part of Phase I, wrote arrangements for a number of the hymns and songs, ranging from intimate to Chamber orchestral accompaniments.
+All credits cited for Brass, Flute, and Strings on this recording were arranged and conducted by Mr. Walters.

 After high school, Mr. Walters left home to attend college in Chicago with the intention to become an Engineer.
 Like a number of previous musical personalities who started college training for various professions (often for law or medicine), he instead graduated with honors in 1958 with a degree in Christian Education, with an emphasis on music from The Moody Bible Institute in Chicago.
 He then went on to Wheaton College, Illinois, where he earned a Bachelor of Music as a member of the Class of 1960.